ShengrenHou/ShengrenHou.github.io/_pages/about.md

 <div id="english" class="tabcontent active">

-I am Hou Shengren, currently a PhD candidate at TU Delft, specializing in short-term power market trading and research.
+I am Hou Shengren, an power market expert.
+I know almost everything about the power system and power market across EU, USA, Japan and China.
+My bachelor, master and PhD are all related to the power system and power market.
+I am a short-term power trader and reshearcher in the Netherlands.
 My focus is on short-term power derivatives, day-ahead and intraday trading, and physical transmission right auctions.
-My goal is to optimize trading strategies to achieve high profitability in dynamic markets.

 My career goal is to continue refining my expertise in short-term power trading while building and leading a high-performance team or Company.
 I aim to leverage both fundamental and quantitative strategies to achieve stable profits and create a successful trading company.

+In college, I really enjoyed playing League of Legends and was quite good at it.
+However, now I only watch match videos and no longer play the game.
+Currently, in my free time, I enjoy reading history books, participating in non-profit activities, and staying fit.

 </div>